Lillie's Bordello

 Lillie's Bordello was a nightclub in Dublin, Ireland that operated between 1991 and 2019.
 As a high-end establishment, it was symbolic of the culture of the Celtic Tiger era (c.
 1994–2007).

 History

 Lillie's opened in 1991 in the building, 1-2 Adam Court, at the northern end of Grafton Street, formerly occupied by Restaurant Jammet.
 It was initially owned by Gerry O'Reilly.

-Dave Egan bought Lillie's in 1996.
+Christopher and Dave Egan, brothers, bought Lillie's in 1996.
 A IR£2 million revamp took place in 2000.
 A fire damaged the building in February 2001.

 Valerie Roe managed the club until 2006.

 It was put on sale again in 2011, and acquired by the Porterhouse Group.
 Lillie's closed in January 2019, with many describing it as the "end of an era."

 Name and style

 The club was named for Lillie Langtry (1853–1929), and the name bordello was intended to evoke the Victorian era, when Grafton Street was a notorious red-light district.
 It featured plush Victorian red velvet decor, and a "library" area accessible only to VIPs with a special key.